 Light Attack Weaving Animation

-Medium Attack Weaving
+Medium Attack Weaving for ESO

 Weaving a Medium Attack into your rotation is a very rare, to non-existent method these days.
 For the sake of completeness, it shall be mentioned here as well.